WHaverals/IntroDH-Fall2024/_modules/week-02.md

 ---
-title: Week 2 - The Lay of the Land
+title: Week 2 - Data Culture(s)
 ---

 This week we survey the expansive terrain of Digital Humanities.
-First, we'll engage in a discussion on core concepts, methodologies, and the diverse toolkit that propels the field forward.
+First, we'll engage in a discussion on 'data' as a core concepts, and the methodologies that propel the field forward.
 Later on this week, we focus on practical applications, examining real-world examples.

 <details>
   <summary class="session-summary">